MohamedMahmoudsh/Signal-Project/README.md

 ### Our finding about preprocessing

-1 - We find that data contains 60 disease so we need to filter only a Normal(Sinus Rythme) and abnormal case (Siuns Bradycardia).
+- We find that data contains 60 disease so we need to filter only a Normal(Sinus Rythme) and abnormal case (Siuns Bradycardia).
-2 - We found that many pearson can have more than one disease.
+- We found that many pearson can have more than one disease.
-3 - In signal processing domain we can store actual data in (.mat) file and store the data description in (.hea) file. ex patient1.mat , patient1.hea
+- In signal processing domain we can store actual data in (.mat) file and store the data description in (.hea) file.
+-ex patient1.mat , patient1.hea
-4 - We have data description (disease name encoded with numbre) in seperate file .
+  - We have data description (disease name encoded with numbre) in seperate file .
 ### How can adress this problem  ?
-1 - Store your data directory(.hea file , .mat file ) in list .
+- Store your data directory(.hea file , .mat file ) in list .
-2 - filter data by choosing .hea files only.
+- filter data by choosing .hea files only.
-3 - Open .hea file (contain labels)  and extract the labels.
+- Open .hea file (contain labels)  and extract the labels.
-4 - Create a Dataframe and store the file name (but without directory ex patient1) ,and the label.
+- Create a Dataframe and store the file name (but without directory ex patient1) ,and the label.
-    since we have more than one disease so  we store the the label info inside a list.
+-   since we have more than one disease so  we store the the label info inside a list.
-    5 - Choose only the recoerd which contain a length one array
+- Choose only the recoerd which contain a length one array

 ## CNN model
   The convolutional Neural Network (CNN) model is designed for binary classification task between normal sinus rhythm and Sinus Bradycardia  **which consists of the following layers**